ajaaliconsulting/fullstack_test/README.md

 ## Brief
 You have been provided a figma design by our team designer and you've been tasked with implementing this screen.
 The screen allows users to search for flights and sort the results.

+> [!NOTE]
+> You will need a figma account to be able to access the figma Web App.

 ### Stub data
 Please run `flight_data_generator.py` to create the stub data.